 - First four countries get 2 direct places in the Champions League and 1 place in the qualification round.

 - Countries ranked from 5th to 8th place get 2 direct places in the Champions League

 - Countries ranked from 9th to 15th place get 1 direct place and 1 place in the qualifications round.

 - Countries ranked from 16th to 27th place get 2 places in the qualifications round.

 - All the rest get one place in the qualifications round.

 The team that wins the Champions League secures a direct place for the next seasons Champions League.

 The Champions League is made up of a qualification round and two group stages.
 Teams that win their brackets in the qualifications round progress through to the first group phase.

-The first group phase is made up out of 8 groups with 4 teams per group.
-Only one game is played with each team and only the first two team’s progress through to the second group phase the last two teams are eliminated.
-The two teams that progress to the next phase will make a new group with another two teams that qualified from another group.
-The two teams that come from the same group will not play against each other again but the result from their game in the first group phase will be carried over into the second group phase.
+The first group phase is made up of 8 groups with 4 teams per group.
+Only one game is played against each of the teams, and only the first two teams progress through to the second group phase, while the last two teams are eliminated.
+The two teams that progress to the next phase will make a new group with another two teams that have qualified from another group.
+The two teams that come from the same group will not play against each other again because the result from their game in the first group phase will be carried over into the second group phase.